 Encoding and compression (for example GML, XML, ISO 8211, HDF, ….) to serialize data;

 Communication protocol (for example HTTP) with encryption (for example HTTPS) to define interaction between gateways;

-Transportation Layer (for example TCP/IP) with encryption (for example SSL) to define transportation node between gateways.
+Transportation Layer (for example TCP/IP) with encryption (for example SSL) to define the transportation node between gateways.